Ponzi Schemes and the SEC Whistleblower Program

 SEC Whistleblower Program

 Under the SEC Whistleblower Program, the SEC will issue awards to whistleblowers who provide original information, including information about Ponzi schemes, that leads to successful enforcement actions with total monetary sanctions in excess of $1 million.
 A whistleblower may receive an award of between 10 to 30 percent of the total monetary sanctions collected.
 If represented by counsel, a whistleblower may submit a tip anonymously to the SEC.

 In its short history, the SEC Whistleblower Program has had a tremendous impact on securities enforcement and has been replicated by other domestic and foreign regulators.
-In fiscal 2019, the SEC received over 5,200 whistleblower tips, representing a 74% increase since fiscal 2012.
+Since 2011, the SEC has received over 40,200 whistleblower tips.
 The largest SEC whistleblower awards to date are: